alexandern17/test-readme/README.md

                hostName:@""];
 ```

-Note: SDK cannot initialize with partial parameters, all parameters need to exist and be valid.

 ## Reconfiguring ONE SDK Parameters

+In the case that the SDK is already initialized with valid credentials, the SDK can also be reconfigured later when necessary.
+This can be useful for certain situations.
+For example, you may require to use different site keys or thinstances corresponding to the regions users are located in as the relocate.

-To reconfigure the SDK with different site credentials, simply run `One.startSessionWithSK` again with the new parameters.
+To reconfigure the SDK with different parameters, simply run `One.startSessionWithSK` again with the new parameters, as shown below:

 Swift:
 ```swift